 Read hay statistics and data about the Central South Australia region.

 - Demand is strong in the region.
 It has been reported that stock area taking well to canola hay and the feed tests on this vary.
 Canola which has had nitrogen spread with the anticipation of rain is not testing as well as those crops that have not been treated with nitrogen.
-There is limited feed available in the region.
+Pea hay has been testing well and is high in protein.

 - It has been reported that there is canola hay available in the region for $300-$350/t on farm.

-- Cereal and Lucerne hay have prices have firmed this week.
+- Cereal hay, lucerne and straw prices have firmed this week.

 This report has been commissioned by Dairy Australia to provide an independent and timely assessment of grain and hay markets in each dairying region.
 It should be remembered that actual prices may vary for quality or other reasons.
 Whilst all reasonable steps have been taken to ensure the accuracy of the information contained in this report, to the fullest extent permitted by Australian law Dairy Australia disclaims all liability for any inadvertent errors and for any losses or damages stemming from reliance upon its content.
 Dairy Australia recommends that all persons seek independent advice and, where appropriate, advice from a qualified adviser, before making any decisions about changes to business strategy.